AdiDumi/trustchain-superapp/README.md

 *Usage*
 1. The user set the amount of tokens of each value.
 2. The user click the *Print* button, and then the user has the corresponding value of money in their account, and this money is also saved in the database.
+*3. The printed money is set to be owned by the central authority at creation.*

 ##